-The stress from working hard on my business is one way I know that serving as a health and wellness coach is my life purpose.
+The stress from working hard on my business is one way I know that serving as a work-life rebalance coach is my life purpose.
 I spend most of my time in the zone of healthy stress with more moments at peak performance than I’ve had in other jobs.
 Without a doubt, I am engaged 😊

 Excessive stress pushes you out of your comfort zone.
 The stress calls upon you to push through difficult circumstances whether you’ve walked the path before, or it’s the first time.

 You can leverage the stress to turn the breakdown into a breakthrough by trying harder or trying a different strategy.

 Responding to the stress with more effort or a different strategy increases your confidence that you can cope with excessive stress in the future.
 And, the DHEA (the good stress hormone) released from your body’s stress response makes your brain more resilient by increasing the neuroplasticity of your brain.

 Taking the time to fully experience the discomfort caused by the stress provides an opportunity to reflect on your strengths and rewrite your story.

 Becoming an entrepreneur is rich with opportunities to grow.
 Sometimes it’s finding the right words to clearly communicate.
 Often, it’s trying to figure out the technology.
 Regardless of the lesson, going after my life’s purpose develops new knowledge, skills, behaviors.
 As a result, my belief in myself grows too.

 You can’t always control your stress levels.
 But you can aim to control your response.
 One way is to give your stress some time and space so it can express your values, provide evidence of engagement, and serve as a catalyst for growth.

 By unleashing your stress in these ways, you allow it to help build your meaningful life.